jamescherti/buffer-guardian.el/README.md

 (after! buffer-guardian
-  ;; When non-nil, include remote files in the auto-save process (setq buffer-guardian-inhibit-saving-remote-files t) ;; When set to nil, buffers visiting nonexistent files can still be saved.
-  (setq buffer-guardian-inhibit-saving-nonexistent-files t)
+  ;; When non-nil, include remote files in the auto-save process (setq buffer-guardian-inhibit-saving-remote-files t) ;; When non-nil, buffers visiting nonexistent files are not saved (setq buffer-guardian-inhibit-saving-nonexistent-files t)

   (buffer-guardian-mode))